-- 11.1.4 For CoC Group clients and CFO clients with multiple sites, in addition to the above, the CAB's decision-making entity shall not make a decision on certification or re-certification until they are satisfied that: - a.
+- 11.1.3 11.1.4 For CoC Group clients and CFO clients with multiple sites, in addition to the above, the CAB's decision-making entity shall not make a decision on certification or recertification until they are satisfied that: - a.
 The sample table and sampling plan was appropriately selected for the client. - b.
+All requirements of the CoC Group or CFO Standard have been audited, either at that site or, if centrally managed, at the central office. - c.
+Evidence contained in audit reports demonstrates that the client is operating in a competent manner. - d.
+Sites are in conformity with requirements.

+Guidance 11.1.4.d

+The CAB's decision-making entity may seek and review relevant data not contained in reports, including, but not limited to, interviewing the client's personnel.

-All requirements of the CoC Group or CFO Standard have been audited, either at that site or, if centrally managed, at the central office. - Evidence contained in audit reports demonstrates that the client is operating in a competent manner. - d.
-Sites are in conformity with requirements. - e.
-Any non-conformities have been closed within the given timeframes. - 11.1.5 For all CoC clients, the CAB shall, within 10 days of the certification decision: - Submit the finalised CoC audit report to the client. - i.
-The CAB shall ensure that the client has signed off on the accuracy of specific sections of the CoC audit report, including: - A. The list of certified suppliers. - B. Any statements made by the certificate holder indicating that the certificate holder was not handling any certified products at the time of the audit. - C. Where collected, the complete list of the certificate holder's purchases of certified products or the list of certified batches processed since the previous audit.
+- e.
+Any major non-conformities have been addressed closed within the given timeframes. - 41.1.411.1.5 For all CoC clients, the CAB shall, within 10 days of the certification decision: - a.
+Submit the finalised CoC audit checklist report to the client. - The CAB shall ensure that the client has signed off on the accuracy of specific sections of the CoC audit checklistreport, including: - A. The list of certified suppliers. - B. Any statements made by the certificate holder indicating that the certificate holder was not handling any certified products at the time of the audit. - C. Where collected, the complete list of the certificate holder's purchases of certified products or the list of certified batches processed since the previous audit.

-The client's sign-off can be electronic or provided, for example, via a record of email correspondence.
+The client's sign-off can be electronic or provided, for example, via a record of email correspondence, if a signature on the CoC audit checklist is not practical.